Gone are the days of clunky, stagnant intranets where the only content was a lengthy HR policy!

 One of the most common reasons intranets fail is because they become a content dumping ground.
 Great content can mean the difference between your intranet becoming a vibrant hub of activity or a ghost town!

 Content must be valuable, up-to-date, easy to find, and relevant to the needs of your employees!

 Consider how your content is going to be consumed!
-You don’t want written content to be too long, especially if it is going to be read on mobile.
+You don’t want written content to be too long, especially if it will be read on mobile.
 Keep it snappy and to the point.
 Be sure to use images to break up text and illustrate points and add links for further information where possible!

 Establish publication guidelines and a posting schedule.
-And remember, governance is key!
+And remember, governance is critical!
 No one wants to see duplicate content, outdated documents, or confusion over versions!

-According to management consulting firm McKinsey, the average worker spends almost 20 percent of their workweek looking for internal information or tracking down colleagues who can help with specific tasks!
-If your intranet is home to only correct, up to date information your intranet will forge a reputation for being reliable and essential for work.
+According to management consulting firm McKinsey, the average worker spends almost 20% of their working week looking for internal information or tracking down colleagues who can help with specific tasks!
+If your intranet is home to only correct, up to date information, your intranet will forge a reputation for being reliable and essential for work.